niurur/niurur.github.io/README.md

   - <a href="https://youtu.be/Dd0xkXaIFKc" target="_blank">▶️ View project Video.</a>

 ## Project Highlights
-Here are some interesting projects I've worked on that have immensely helped me gain hands-on experience in research, computer vision, control systems, and programming.
+Following are some interesting projects I've worked on that have immensely helped me gain hands-on experience in research, computer vision, control systems, and programming.

 - ### **Vision-Based Technical Drawing Analyzing Software (Hauptberechnung - Software für Bearbeitungsberechnungen)**